wooga/locker/README.md

 need consistent reads, a read quorum can be used.

-### Node failure
+### Failure

-"So, this is all fine and good, but what happens when a node fails?".
-To make the system simple to implement, there is a timeout on every promise and every lock.
+"So, this is all fine and good, but what happens when something fails?".
+To make the implementation simple, there is a timeout on every promise and every lock.
 If a promise is not converted into a lock in time, it is simply deleted.

-If the user process fails to extend the lease of it's lock, the lock expires without consulting any other node.
+If the user process fails to extend the lease of its lock, the lock expires without consulting any other node.
 If a node is partitioned away from the rest of the cluster, the lock might expire too soon resulting in reads returning the empty value.
 However, a new lock